SKIN MALIGNANT MELANOMA

 Suggested Listings for Evaluation:

-Melanoma meets the listings if it has metastases to clinically apparent lymph nodes; to at least four lymph nodes that are not clinically apparent; or to adjacent skin or distant sites.
-There are no corresponding childhood listings.
+Skin malignant melanoma meets the listings if it has metastases to clinically apparent lymph nodes; to at least four lymph nodes that are not clinically apparent; or to adjacent skin (for example, satellite lesions) or distant sites (for example, liver, lung, or brain).